 Map of the area

 This map shows you where Corinth and Acrocorinth are in relation to modern Corinth (just hover your mouse over the red markers).
-You can use the controls on the left to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
+You can use the controls to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
 The “Satellite” view is useful when you look at Acrocorinth, especially its size.
+In this case the Street View is quite good; you can see most of ancient Corinth and have Acrocorinth in the background.